pschnapp/FULE/README.md

 If you have any questions or issues feel free to contact me.
 I'd also be interested to hear about any uses of this library.

+## Stability

+Basic usage should be stable, especially when using containers that rely on plastic relationships.

+Deeply nesting containers that rely on elastic relationships (`Grid`, anything with centering) will lead to improper behavior during size changes, and this is an area still under development.

+It is recommended to keep your nesting of elastic containers to *two levels* if there will be resizing -- the initial layout works fine for deeper levels of nesting though if things will be static.

 ## Roadmap

 ### Planning